VenksMantha/SPCS_FINETUNE_LLM/README.md

-# Finetune a Llam2 model using Snowpark Container Services
+# Finetune a Llama 2 model securely using Snowpark Container Services

 Deploy Llama 2 models to securely interact and run within Snowflake environment.